CodeupClassroom/venus-java-codeup-exercises/src/java_two/lectures/polymorph-lec.md

         show NOT having a duck constructor
         duck constructor should call the bird constructor

+    terms:
+        super class or type
+        sub class or type

+    extends = inherits

+    why inheritance?
+        share code and/or fields (DRY: avoid duplicating things) the relationships between objects can be useful in your program
+            REFLECTION: we can ask a class if it has a particular ancestor at runtime we can also restrict variables, arrays and array-like things to only work with a FAMILY of classes

     now add some new stuff for ducks swim speed field
         and swim method